infinum/ios-viper-xcode-templates/README.md

 * https://www.objc.io/issues/13-architecture/viper/
 * https://swifting.io/blog/2016/03/07/8-viper-to-be-or-not-to-be/

-## Contributing
+## Contributing and development

 Feedback and code contributions are very much welcome.
 Just make a pull request with a short description of your changes.

+Before creating a PR, please run:

+    ruby main.rb

+from `Templates` directory to generate all templates files.

 By making contributions to this project you give permission for your code to be used under the same [license](License).

 ## Credits